jszymans/gitgoing/README.md

 ## Setting up your environment

-1. Make a github birchfart account
+1. Make a github birch-dingus-fart account
 2. Install git on your computer
   * Mac
     1. Create a folder `~/code` by typing into the terminal `mkdir ~/code`